 Tattoo Ideas

-Browse tattoo designs by subject and symbolism to quickly find ideas that match your intent. >>
+Browse tattoo designs by subjects and symbolism to quickly find nice ideas that match your intent. >>

 Tattoo Styles

-See how tattoo styles vary in techniques and aesthetics, and how they affect the final result. >>
+Check out how tattoo styles vary in techniques and aesthetics, and how it all affects the final result. >>

-Learn some interesting facts about tattooing: its history, technology, neurobiology, and more. >>
+Collection of interesting facts about tattooing: its history, technology, neurobiology, and more. >>

-Browse and purchase tattoo flash collections and albums to help you find that perfect design.
+Browse and purchase tattoo flash collections and tattoo albums to help you find that perfect design. >>

 Teardrop tattoo